Frequently Asked Questions

 Yes.
 One time hikers are welcome as long as they register, pay the fee, and sign the same documents you sign.
 Talk with the Challenge Director for more info.

 What do I do if I am directionally confused?
+What if I get lost?

 What are we doing on Friday night?